Stacks Image 159

 Bloomfield died in 1981 under mysterious circumstances at age 37.

-This is one of my all-time favourite recordings, and I think any great record collection is incomplete without a copy.
+This is one of my all-time favourite recordings - either pressing will do - and I think any great record collection is incomplete without a copy.
 Definitely …

 MUST HAVE3